 What are the barriers in our society which stop women from doing breast cancer checkups?

 - Lack of awareness.

-- Social barrier- Females don’t take a step alone and wait for their husbands or other family members to get the check-up done.
+- Social barrier- Females don’t take a step alone and wait for their husbands or other family members for the check-up .

 - Lack of facility to do mammography- Mammography is not available in rural areas.
 Therefore, women prefer to do an ultrasound of the breast which will not be as transparent as mammography.